inria-emeraude/ccrma-workshop/docs/index.md

 ### Hardware

-Participants can bring their own laptop or can use those of CCRMA.
+Participants must bring their own laptop.
-The following elements will be included in tha lab kit:
+The following elements will be included in the lab kit:

 - **Digilent Zybo Z7-10** ARM/FPGA SoC Development Board
 - External 5V 2.5A+ power source